If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 1,135g

-Tamron has been on something of a discontinuation spree with its DSLR lenses lately, but there are still some excellent lenses from the manufacturer available for Canon EF mount.
+Tamron has been on something of a discontinuation spree with its DSLR lenses lately, but there are still some excellent ones from this manufacturer for Canon EF mount.
 Case in point: the Tamron 100-400mm f/4.5-6.3 Di VC USD.

 A relatively cheap lens that punches above its weight, this optic arrived a few months after Sigma’s own Contemporary version, at a price designed to undercut it.
 If you want a Canon own-brand 100-400mm lens, your only options are the hugely expensive ones like the L lens listed earlier in our guide.
 So this Tamron optic fills a good niche.